Gradient copolymer: Synthesis

 Prior to the development of controlled radical polymerization (CRP), gradient copolymers (as distinguished from statistical copolymers) were not synthetically possible.
 While a "gradient" can be achieved through compositional drift due to a difference in reactivity of the two monomers, this drift will not encompass the entire possible compositional range.
 All of the common CRP methods including atom transfer radical polymerization and Reversible addition−fragmentation chain transfer polymerization as well as other living polymerization techniques including anionic addition polymerization and ring-opening polymerization have been used to synthesize gradient copolymers.

 The gradient can be formed through either a spontaneous or a forced gradient.
 Spontaneous gradient polymerization is due to a difference in reactivity of the monomers.
 The resulting change in composition throughout the polymerization creates an inconsistent gradient along the polymer.
 Forced gradient polymerization involves varying the comonomer composition of the feed being throughout the reaction time.
 Because the rate of addition of the second monomer influences the polymerization and therefore properties of the formed polymer, continuous information about the polymer composition is vital.
 The online compositional information is often gathered through automatic continuous online monitoring of polymerization reactions, a process which provides in situ information allowing for constant composition adjustment to achieve the desired gradient composition.

 Properties

 The wide range of composition possible in a gradient polymer due to the variety of monomers incorporated and the change of the composition results in a large variety of properties.
 In general, the glass transition temperature (Tg) is broad in comparison with the homopolymers.
 Micelles of the gradient copolymer can form when the gradient copolymer concentration is too high in a block copolymer solution.
 As the micelles form, the micelle diameter actually shrinks creating a "reel in" effect.
-The general structure of these copolymers in solution is not yet well established.
+Contrast matching SANS experiments revealed that the outer part of the core of the gradient copolymer micelles has a distinctly higher density than the middle of the core.
+This finding was attributed to back-folding of chains resulting from hydrophilic-hydrophobic interactions, leading to a new type of micelles that was referred to as micelles with a "bitterball-core" structure.

 The composition can be determined by gel permeation chromatography(GPC) and nuclear magnetic resonance (NMR).
 Generally the composition has a narrow polydispersity index (PDI) and the molecular weight increases with time as the polymer forms.